8 Women: Plot

 The film is set in the 1950s in a large country residence as a family and its servants are preparing for Christmas.
 When the master of the house is discovered dead in his bed with a dagger in his back, it is presumed that the murderer must be one of the eight women in the house.
 Over the course of the investigation, each woman has a tale to tell and secrets to hide.

-The film opens with Suzon returning from school for Christmas break, finding her mother Gaby, her younger sister Catherine, and her wheelchair-bound grandmother Mamy in the living room, where most of the action of the film takes place.
+The film opens with Suzon returning from school for Christmas break, finding her mother Gaby, her younger sister Catherine, and her wheelchair-using grandmother Mamy in the living room, where most of the action of the film takes place.
 Their conversation drifts to the subject of the patriarch of the family, Marcel, and Catherine leads the first song of the film, "Papa t'es plus dans le coup".
 The singing wakes up Suzon and Catherine's aunt Augustine, who initiates arguments with the rest of the family and the two servants (Madame Chanel and Louise), eventually returning upstairs and threatening to commit suicide.
 Mamy jumps out of her wheelchair trying to stop her, haphazardly explaining her ability to walk as a "Christmas miracle."
 Augustine is eventually calmed down, and she sings her song of longing, "Message personnel".

 The maid takes a tray upstairs, finds Marcel's stabbed body, and screams.
 Catherine goes up to see what has happened and locks the door.
 The others finally go up to Marcel's room to see him stabbed in the back.
 Catherine tells the others that they should not disturb the room until the police arrive, so they re-lock the door.
 Realizing that the dogs did not bark the night before the incident, it becomes clear that the murderer was known to the dogs and therefore must be one of the women in the house.
 Attempting to call the authorities, they find that the telephone line has been cut, so they will have to go in person to the police station.
 Before they can do so, the women are distracted by the announcement that someone is roaming the garden, someone whom the guard dogs are not chasing.
 The person turns out to be Marcel's sister Pierrette, a nightclub singer who is also rumored to be a prostitute, and who has not been allowed into the house before due to Gaby's dislike for her.
 When questioned, she claims that she received a mysterious telephone call in which she was informed that her brother was dead.
 She sings "A quoi sert de vivre libre", commenting on her sexual freedom.